 otherwise.ANAKIN jumps and flips onto OBI- WAN’s platform.
 The fighting continues again until OBI-WAN jumps toward the safety of the black sandy edge of the lava river.
 He yells at Anakin.

-Along with the images, there’s a small scan from The Making of Revenge of the Sith that shows what might be the ADR (dialogue overdubbing) sheet or some kind of document that tracks dialogue and you can see the full line is in there.
-In fact, the book makes mention that this line was purposely changed from present tense to past tense to convey the idea that Obi-Wan was talking to a dead person.
+Included with the images below is a small scan from The Making of Revenge of the Sith that shows what might be the ADR (dialogue overdubbing) sheet or some kind of document that tracks dialogue, and you can see the full line is in there.
+In fact, the book mentions that this line was purposely changed from present tense to past tense to convey the idea that Obi-Wan was talking to a dead person.
+It’s worth mentioning that at a book signing, artist Iain McCaig mentioned that originally Anakin was supposed to fall into the lava, and then was pulled out by droids.
+This never made it past the concept stage, however.

 BROTHER ON BROTHER

-With a duel as large as the Obi-Wan/Anakin duel at the end of Episode III, there are bound to be countless bits and pieces that get lost in the editing room.
-Here, we’ll be talking about some of the more physical aspects of the duel.
-You know, the non-verbal stuff like manly fisticuffs, force using and what not.
+With a duel as large as the Obi-Wan/Anakin duel at the end of Episode III, there are bound to be countless bits and pieces that got lost in the editing room.
+Much of the following consists of small bits and pieces from the published script:

 ANAKIN ignites his lightsaber.
 ANAKIN lashes out at OBI-WAN, and they begin a ferocious sword fight.
 ANAKIN throws CONTAINERS at OBI-WAN using the Force.